BhoomiAgrawal12/Carbon_footprints/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any queries or feedback, reach out to us at bhoomiagrawal1212@gmail.com.
+For any queries or feedback, reach out at bhoomiagrawal1212@gmail.com.